 How your Employees can be your Biggest Risk

 When it comes to cyber security, we are all aware of the risks.
-But do any of us really put enough thought into how our daily behaviour can negatively impact the business we are part of.
-It’s easy for employees to hear about the risks, without really believing that the rules apply to them, or simply not bothering to adapt their daily routine.
+But do any of us are aware of how our daily behaviour can negatively impact the business we are part of?
+It’s easy for employees to hear about the cyber risks, without really believing that the rules apply to them, or simply not bothering to adopt best practices to their routine.

-The reality is that ensuring security in any organisation falls to the employees on a daily basis, and as methods of hacking become more sophisticated it is important to change our behaviours and increase our security mechanisms.
+The reality is that ensuring security in any organisation falls to the employees daily.
+As methods of hacking become more sophisticated, it is important to change our behaviours and increase our security mechanisms.
 Read on for things to consider.

 Changing your password

-This needs to become as habitual to us as washing our hands, or looking both ways when we cross the street.
-Changing the way we view cyber security and gradually improving our habits, is key in reducing the number of security breaches, hacks and malware attacks.
-Optimum passwords should contain a combination of upper and lower case characters as well as numbers.
-It is important to avoid the pitfall of using information in a password which can easily be accessed on social media networks, such as a family member’s birthday, as it is becoming prevalent for criminal organisations to collect and sell lists of this kind of sensitive information.
+This needs to become as habitual to us as washing our hands or looking both ways when crossing the street.
+Changing the way we view cyber security and gradually improving our habits are key factors in reducing the number of security breaches, hacks and malware attacks.
+Optimum passwords should contain a combination of upper and lower case characters, as well as numbers and special characters.
+It is important to avoid the pitfall of using information in a password which can easily be accessed on social media networks, such as a family member’s birthday.
+It’s becoming prevalent for criminal organisations to collect and sell lists of sensitive information.

-Two-factor authentication is now being increasingly used for email security.
+Two-factor authentication is a simple tool that can incrase the security of your business.
 It requires the user to input a unique code which is sent to a mobile device.
-Designed as an extra later of security, it is fast becoming part of a standard process.
-It is also important to consider keeping back up information such as a secondary email address and phone number, in order to maintain access in the event of a hack.
+Designed as an extra layer of security, it is fast becoming part of a standard process.
+It is also important to consider keeping back up information such as a secondary email address and phone number, to maintain access in the event of a hack.

 Customer data and GDPR

-New EU data protection regulations which came into force on the 25th May 2016, and are due to apply from 25th May 2018 mean that any security breaches involving customer data will be subject to much higher penalties than with the previous regulations.
+EU data protection regulations mean that any security breaches involving customer data will be subject to much higher penalties than with the previous regulations.
 Companies who control consumer data are subject to fines of up to €20 million, or 4% of annual turnover (whichever is higher).
-The financial impact of such mistakes, will therefore, increase dramatically.
+The financial impact of such mistakes, will, therefore, increase dramatically.
 It is important to consider:

 - What data you hold